On This Page

 Toilets work a bit differently in Costa Rica as the septic systems cannot handle toilet paper.
 Instead, little trash cans are located next to the toilet for disposal.
-Also, when you are in a public restroom remember to grab your toilet paper before you enter the stall, it is generally kept on the outside.
+Also, when you are in a public restroom remember to grab your toilet paper before you enter the stall, as it is generally kept on the outside.

 Zika was a known risk in Costa Rica when we went.

 We did not avoid drinking the water or ice on this trip.
 Neither of us got sick.

 We felt safe where we went on this trip and comfortable enough to walk around by ourselves.

-ALWAYS be aware of what’s going on around you.
-(Especially if you do not speak Spanish.)
+Always be aware of what’s going on around you.
+(Especially if you do not speak much Spanish.)

 We used Spirit Airlines, a budget friendly option.
-You are only allowed one small personal item free of charge and no free drinks or snacks.
-You get what you pay for, so be prepared.
+You are only allowed one small personal item free of charge and no complimentary drinks or snacks.

 We used Ride Costa Rica as airport pick up, and when traveling from city to city.
 We booked this transportation in advance.
 It was fairly reasonably priced and we were able to choose from a list of pick-up and drop-off spots on the day and time of our liking.
-Of course public transportation would have been our cheapest option, but we wanted something convenient and stress-free.
+Ride Costa Rica was a convenient and stress-free way to get around.
 The staff was very helpful and I would highly recommend this service.
 There are several tourist shuttle services like this available.